VincentDouchin/Dungeon-Survivors/README.md

 ## [Play here](https://dungeon-survivors.netlify.app/)

-This game was written in typescript with only the following libraries:
+This game was written in typescript with the following libraries:
 * [ThreeJS](https://threejs.org/) for the rendering
 * [troika-three-text](https://protectwise.github.io/troika/troika-three-text/) for the text rendering
 * [RapierJS](https://rapier.rs/) for the physics and collisions